sjkimplus/spring-trello/README-en.md

 ### ⌛ Caching
 > * Used with Redis caching to prevent DB bottlenecks during repeated requests.
-> * View counts are managed separately using Redis caching, enabling efficienty popularity ranking based on view counts.
+> * View counts are managed separately using Redis caching, enabling efficient popularity ranking based on view counts.
 > * View counts are reset every 24 hours, and this is done via Redis' TimeToLive(TTL) feature.